sagemath/trac_to_gh/Issue 7315.md

 # Issue 7315: Can only forget one GenericDeclaration at a time for some reason

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7315

 Original creator: kcrisman